Bug report #16787

 Right, I forgot of that scenario.

-#4 Updated by Harrissou Santanna almost 2 years ago
+#4 Updated by Harrissou Santanna over 2 years ago

 Still valid in master 3.3, even with the dedicated "Else" radiobutton: if you enable the Else option, you have no access to the Test button but if you then check the Filter button, the line edit widget is filled with an "ELSE" expression that returns the Filter expression parsing error: syntax error, unexpected ELSE message when you press "Test".

 #5 Updated by Giovanni Manghi almost 2 years ago